tsujamin/digi-approval/design/design.md

 % DigiACTive Pty Ltd (ABN 62 166 886 871)
 % 16 December 2013

+# Change Log
++ v 1 - Initial document
++ v 2 - Expanded Technical Brief in response to feedback from Fleur & Rachel
+    + AJD to insert summary of changes so far
+    + Expand and clarify inter-agency interaction (s16)
+    + Clarify that system is hosted and users require only a web browser to interact with it.
+    + Add organisational account option.
+    + Clarify and provide examples in some cases.
+    + Note requirements for pre-filling applications and traffic-light system for time.

+    Old notes:

-+ clarify "As part of the application process..." (s16) - include example
+    + clarify "As part of the application process..." (s16) - include example => music festival = public land + liquor lic.
     + clarify 'Agencies that are out of the system' (s16) - I've added elsewhere that it's a web-based system.
-Fleur seems to be thinking that the system will be limited to within TAMS or might require locally installed software or something
+Fleur seems to be thinking that the system will be limited to within TAMS or might require locally installed software or something => broke out to section at the top of tech overview.
     + change the example wireframe - applications that are part of/separate from application for public land permit.
-Also say 'Assessment underway for liquor licence' (focus on the activity rather than the people involved...) (s16.1.1)
+Also say 'Assessment underway for liquor licence' (focus on the activity rather than the people involved...) (s16.1.1) => in progress
-+ 'Use public land for an event' rather than 'run an event'
+    + **'Use public land for an event' rather than 'run an event'** - where?
-+ "How long the application has been pending" - the clock resets when something's sent back for more documentation
+    + "How long the application has been pending" - the clock resets when something's sent back for more documentation => additional notes

-More outstanding things
-+ organisational accounts/sub-accounts to keep organisational details consistent - associating events together e.g. Festival 2013 with Festival 2014 so that approvers can see past event history (is this within scope for POC?)
-+ a 'traffic light' system for different stages of the application ("How long the application has been pending...")
+    + a 'traffic light' system for different stages of the application ("How long the application has been pending...") => not difficult; added to additional notes.

 # Background #